-- Support the dissemination of knowledge products related to climate change and mobility. - Participate in knowledge-sharing events organized by the ILO and others related to climate change and mobility . - Ensure regular maintenance of the Climate change, displacement and labour migration page of the MIGRANT web site. - Support regular knowledge-sharing with the Action Programme on Just Transitions and with relevant branches and field offices of the ILO and with partner organizations.
+- Support the dissemination of knowledge products related to the access of refugees and other forcibly displaced persons to the labour market and decent work. - Participate in knowledge-sharing events organized by the ILO and other key partners working in forced displacement contexts. - Participate in the regular maintenance of the Crisis migration page of the MIGRANT web site. - Support regular knowledge-sharing with and between relevant branches and field offices of the ILO as well as relevant programmes such as the Partnership for improving prospects for host communities and forcibly displaced persons (PROSPECTS) and the Action Programme on crisis and post crises.